juji-io/site/blog/why-conversational-is-an-essential-component-of-a-successful-chatbot-in-higher-education.md

 # What is a Conversational Chatbot

-To scale out human-driven conversations, more and more universities now are [enlisting the help of chatbots](https://onlinemba.illinois.edu/).
+To scale out human-driven conversations while containing cost, more and more universities now are [enlisting the help of chatbots](https://onlinemba.illinois.edu/).
 Now you might be puzzled: how could a chatbot be not conversational?
-From the literal sense, it does not make much sense if a chatbot is not conversational.
-In reality,  most chatbots out there unfortunately cannot really converse with their users, hence are not conversational.
+From the literal sense, it makes absolutely no sense if a chatbot is not conversational.
+In reality,  however most chatbots out there unfortunately cannot converse with their users, hence are not conversational.

-How can chatbots become conversational?
+How can chatbots be made conversational?
 To possess human conversation skills, **c*onversational chatbots*** must be powered by cognitive intelligence—an advanced, human-like Artificial Intelligence (AI).
-Hence such a chatbot is also known as a cognitive AI assistant or a cognitive AI chatbot.
+Such a chatbot is also known as a *cognitive AI assistant* or a *cognitive AI chatbot*.
 In particular, such chatbots demonstrate three key conversation capabilities.

 ## A Conversational Chatbot That Supports Two-Way Communication